gupta-shrinath/Notes/README.md

 * Adobe XD - UI Design.

 ## Status
-* I'm currently designing the wireframes of the application.
+* I'm done designing the wireframes of the application you can check it out in the design folder.

 ## Contributing
-Have any suggestions?
+Have any suggestions or question?
 Submit an issue or fork and send a pull request with your changes.\
 All contributions are more than welcome, and will be merged into `master` if satisfactory.\
 Your contribution will be reflected inside the application as well.